FULL-TIME | WINNIPEG LOCATIONS NURBF-DG Nursing

 Offers of Admittance

 Offers of admittance will be made based on AGPA in descending order until all available seats in each AR category are filled.
 Therefore, not all applicants who meet admission requirements will be offered a seat.
-The College will determine which start date will be offered to successful applicants.
-Applicants who meet admission requirements but do not receive an offer of admittance may reapply for a future academic year by submitting a new application and application fee.
+Applicants who meet admission requirements but do not receive an offer of admittance may reapply for a future start date by submitting a new application and application fee.

 Regular Admission Requirements